alexhecode/-learning-tracker/2020/Logs/developer-log-2020-new.md

 ---

+## August 30

+Discovered a Git client app for iOS called [Working Copy](https://workingcopyapp.com) and downloaded it straight away.
+Hopefully this app will help me to log entries here more often! 😛

+---

 ## August 29

 I've been working on my side business.
 It's been fun yet I can't deny that its been a little frustrating, especially on the logistic side of things.